Minimal models for K\"ahler threefolds: Subvarieties of K ahler threefolds

 By hypothesis $K_X|_S$ is not pseudoeffective and $- \frac{1}{\lambda_1} (\sum_{j=2}^r \lambda_j (S_j \cap S) + N(K_X)|_S)$ is anti-pseudoeffective.
 Thus $K_S$ is not pseudoeffective.

 Let now \holom{\pi}{\hat{S}}{S} be the composition of normalisation and minimal resolution of the normalised surface, then by \eqref{equationresolve} there exists an effective divisor $E$ such that

 Thus $K_{\hat{S}}$ is not pseudoeffective, in particular $\kappa(\hat S)=-\infty$.
-By Remark \ref{remarkkaehler} the surface $\hat S$ is K\"ahler, so it follows from the Castelnuovo-Kodaira classification that $\hat{S}$ is covered by rational curves, in particular it is a projective surface \cite{BHPV04}. \end{proof}
+By Remark \ref{remarkkaehler} the surface $\hat S$ is K\"ahler, so it follows from the Castelnuovo-Kodaira classification that $\hat{S}$ is covered by rational curves, in particular it is a projective surface \cite{BHPV04}.
+Thus $S$ is Moishezon. \end{proof}

 \begin{corollary} Let $X$ be a normal $\Q$-factorial compact K\"ahler threefold with at most terminal singularities such that $K_X$ is pseudoeffective.
 Then $K_X$ is nef if and only if

 for every curve $C \subset X$. \end{corollary}